Jeante-norg/follow-along-project1/readme.md

          3. Configure Nodemailer: Nodemailer set up to send verification link via email.
          4. Verify Token and Activate User: Backend route validates token and activates user account.

+## Milestone 7

+        Created two routes signup and login

+        For Signup:

+        Take the data sent by the user const {name, email, password} = req.body
+        check if user is already present in the DB if Yes-> return saying user is already present, Direct Login

+        If No->
+        Hash the password (Bcrypt.js, argon2.js)
+        Create a user and store the name, email, password in DB For Login:

+        Take the data sent const {email, password} = req.body check if the user entry is present in DB also compare the password.

+        If Yes-> create a token and send that as cookies If No-> return saying Signup first